Borja3210/Daily-planner-PRO/README.md

 1. Create a new repository on github (main) and clone it (local) into own computer.

-2. Create a project Work Day Scheduler with starter-code downloaded from the main UCF Modules.
+2. Create a project Work Day Scheduler with starter-code downloaded from Gitlab.

 3. Start with making basic index.html somewhat similar to the mock-up.
 Then, create a css.style and script.js within an assets folder.
 Assets folder will also hold image.